KotlinFoundation/Programming-in-Kotlin-homework/Homework-2/README.md

 You may have completed the `List` task, and have not implemented maps yet.
 Or you may have completed `Map`, but not `MutableMap`.
-In such cases you need to disable corresponding tests in order for the build to pass CI.
+In such cases, you need to disable corresponding tests in order for the build to pass CI.
 To do that, go to `projectDir/.github/workflows/HW3.yml`.
-There is a list of jobs: build, diktat and so on.
+There is a list of jobs: `build`, `diktat` and so on.
 You can comment out/delete `map`, `mutable-map` or `list` (the whole block, not just the name) if you have not done that part yet.

 ## Detekt and Diktat